Bombardier RegioSwinger: Development and service

 The RegioSwinger was first manufactured by Adtranz in Hennigsdorf, before it became part of Bombardier Transportation in 2001.
 The train is in use in Germany with Deutsche Bahn as class 612.

 The series was introduced to Croatia with Croatian Railways as HŽ 7123 or InterCity Nagibni (ICN) in 2004.
 (8 units in total).
 The public shortened that name, so it caught the nickname nagibni (swinger) in Croatia, and became known also by that short name, due to commercials.
-These trains are normally deployed on the mountainous route between the two largest Croatian cities, route Zagreb - Split, but are also sometimes on other routes in the country (depending on need and availability).
-In the case of the Zagreb-Split route, this offers passengers a much more comfortable and time-saving journey with regard to previous trains whose journey took 8 hours, whereas the tilting trains offer shorter riding time and are more quiet and better equipped as well.
+These trains are normally deployed on the mountainous route between the two largest Croatian cities, route Zagreb - Split, but are occasionally used on other routes in the country (depending on need and availability).
+In the case of the Zagreb-Split route, this offers passengers a more comfortable and time-saving journey than previous trains whose journey took 8 hours, whereas the tilting trains offer shorter journey time with less noise and better amenities.

-However, the safety of the tilting trains and their possible technical incompatibility with the conditions of the Croatian railroads are disputed after the 2009 Rudine train derailment, an incident that occurred on 24 July of that year, in which six passengers were killed and 55 were injured in the crash.[1]
-Approximately 3 years before this fatal derailment, on 24 November 2006, there was another accident in which the train's engineer was killed; the tilting train crashed into a lorry at a railroad crossing that had no ramp or warning lights.[2]
-Out of eight trainsets that were introduced in 2004, two are therefore out of service.
+However, the safety of the tilting trains and their possible technical incompatibility with the conditions of the Croatian railroads are disputed after the 2009 Rudine train derailment, an incident that occurred on 24 July of that year, in which six passengers were killed and 55 were injured in the crash.
+Approximately 3 years before this on 24 November 2006, there was another accident in which the train's engineer was killed; the tilting train crashed into a lorry at a rail crossing that had no ramp or warning lights.
+Out of eight trainsets introduced in 2004, two are thus out of service.
 The tilting train services may therefore have to be reduced as there are no longer enough train-sets to serve all scheduled ICN trains and destinations.